solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    When exiting this step, no matter what a non-coordinator validator chooses, it will send a `RestartHeaviestFork` back to leader to report its status.
+   This reporting is just for ease of aggregating the cluster's status at the coordinator, it doesn't have other effects.

 5. **Generate incremental snapshot and exit**

-If the previous step succeeds, the validator immediately starts adding a hard fork at the designated slot and perform set root.
+If the previous step succeeds, the validator immediately starts adding a hard fork at the designated slot and perform `set_root`.
 Then it will start generating an incremental snapshot at the agreed upon `cluster restart slot`.
-This way the hard fork will be included in the newly generated snapshot.
 After snapshot generation completes, the `--wait_for_supermajority` args with correct shred version, restart slot, and expected bankhash will be printed to the logs.

 After the snapshot generation is complete, a non coordinator then exits with exit code `200` to indicate work is complete.